 Day 12: Yala National Park

 Today we drive down to the lowlands to Yala National Park.
-We will stop on the way for a lunch break and in the afternoon you have time to enjoy the pool as you watch the animals roam free through the Safari Lodge.
+We will stop on the way for a lunch break and arrive at the hotel in the afternoon.
+You have some free time to enjoy the pool and the animals that roam free through the lodge.

 Day 13: Yala National Park to Mirissa

 We have an early rise this morning as we enjoy another game drive in search of the leopard and other wildlife including the elephant, sloth bear, mugger crocodile, spotted deer, barking deer, wild boar, wild buffalo and mongoose.

 Day 14: Whale Watching, Stilt Fishermen, Galle

 We have an early start this morning, as we board our boat and go in search of the incredible Blue Whales – the largest creatures on Earth.
 Be on the lookout for fin whales, sei whales, sperm whales, orcas (killer whales), dolphins, flying fish, turtles, manta rays and whale sharks, which swim in the waters off the South Coast of Sri Lanka.